wangzlei/awslambda-otel-sample/README.md

 2. run `2-deploy.sh`
 3. run `3-invoke.sh`

-Then from X-Ray console you can get traces in region us-west-2
+Then you can get traces in X-Ray Console.

 This sample depends on 2 Lambda layers: aws-otel-auto-instrumentation and otel-collector, now opentelemetry collector config is hardcode as below, will change to be configurable when Lambda Extensions API supports getting environment variable by primitive `os.getEnv()` in next week.
 ```yaml